doc-rj/smartcard-reader/README.md

 called ISO-DEP, based on ISO 14443-4.
 Apps still send APDUs -- based on ISO 7816-4 -- on top of the NFC ISO-DEP layer.

-Contactless martcard emulation is made possible by the card emulation function of NFC, also known as CE mode.
+Contactless smartcard emulation is made possible by the card emulation function of NFC, also known as CE mode.
 While it's most commonly known for its use in credit card payments (eg. on an Android enabled smartphone through apps such as Google Wallet), it has other useful applications such as building access, public transit